Welcome

 A fiber laser mainly consists of several components: the pump source, coupler, rare-earth doped fiber, and the resonator.

 The pump source is made up of one or more high-power laser diodes, which emit light (called pump light).
-This pump light enters the rare-earth doped fiber through a special structure.
+This pump light enters the rare-earth-doped fiber through a special structure.
 After the fiber absorbs the pump light, the energy of the particles inside changes, triggering the release of laser light.
 Finally, this laser light is reflected by the resonator, resulting in the laser output we see.

 You might be wondering how laser engraving compares to other marking methods.
 Here are some key differences: